ACM40960/project-vaishaali01/README.md

 ### Model Selection

-- **YOLO-NAS (S sized):** Selected for its high accuracy and remarkable inference speed.
-Its quantization-aware architecture ensures efficient performance even in resource-constrained environments.
+- **YOLO-NAS (S sized):** YOLO-NAS (S sized) model, developed using advanced Neural Architecture Search (NAS) technology, is chosen due to its high accuracy and remarkable inference speed.
+It outperforms previous YOLO versions like YOLOv8.
+Its quantization-aware architecture ensures efficient performance even in resource-constrained environments, making it ideal for specialized applications like ISL detection.
-- **RT-DETR:** Chosen to explore whether DETRs can surpass advanced YOLO detectors by eliminating the delay introduced by Non-Maximum Suppression (NMS).
+- **RT-DETR:** RT-DETR is a strong contender against YOLO models, particularly since YOLO models’ accuracy can be hindered by the use of Non-Maximum Suppression (NMS).
+RT-DETR outperforms the latest YOLOv8 model, prompting us to investigate whether DETRs can surpass the advanced YOLO detectors in both speed and accuracy by eliminating the delay introduced by NMS.
-- **YOLOv8:** Experimented with due to its state-of-the-art design and suitability for real-time applications.
+- **YOLOv8:** YOLOv8, with its advanced neural network architecture, is particularly well-suited for cases like ours, where both accuracy and speed are critical for effective sign language detection.
+Its design incorporates the latest innovations in object detection, making it a strong candidate for real-time applications, which is why we chose to experiment with it alongside other state-of-the-art models.

-- **CNN:** A standard sequential CNN was also tested to serve as a baseline for performance comparison.
+- **CNN:** Also experimented with a standard sequential CNN to evaluate its performance comparatively.

 ## Results and Analysis